MicrosoftDocs/fabric-docs/docs/governance/onelake-catalog.md

 :::image type="content" source="./media/onelake-catalog/onelake-catalog-item-details-view.png" alt-text="Screenshot of the OneLake catalog item details view.":::

+Tap **Open** to open the item's editor.

 The item details view has a number of tabs that to help you explore your selected item.
 The tabs are described in the following sections.

 ### Overview tab

+The overview tab shows the following information:

+* **Location**: The workspace the item is located in.
+Selecting the workspace navigates to the workspace.
+* **Data updated**: Last update time.
+* **Owner**: The item owner.
+Selecting the owner opens an email to them.
-The overview tab shows the workspace the item is located in, the last update time, the item owner, and the name of the sensitivity label applied to the item, if any.
-Data items show tables, if any, for exploration purposes.
+* **Sensitivity label**: The name of the sensitivity label applied to the item, if any.

+Data items such as semantic models and lakehouses show tables, if any, for exploration purposes.
+Column level details are included under each table.

 :::image type="content" source="./media/onelake-catalog/onelake-catalog-overview-tab.png" alt-text="Screenshot of the OneLake catalog item view overview tab.":::